ZackeryHe/RingABellTest/README.md

 # Some notes for the team

-1. I don't know what plans you have with this project but I highly recommend starting rewriting anything that is confusing to use.
+1. I don't know what plans you have with this project but I highly recommend starting rewriting anything that is confusing to use (or even starting from scratch!)
 This was my first react project so I made questionable design choices and I didn't write it with the intention for anyone else to use the code.
 For example, it may be hard editing/building off of the calendar component because its built on top of an outside package
 2. To get it started, fill in firebaseConfig in /components/firebase.js accordingly and then run